-- if you are pretty handy.
-You can turn the water and power off to your hot water system and take the plug out of the base of the hot water system so the water drains (outside only).
+- If you are pretty handy you can turn the water and power off to your hot water system and take the plug out of the base of the hot water system so the water drains (outside only).
 When all the water has drained, turn the water back on and keep it running from the open plug, until the water runs clear.
-Thread tape the plug and place back into hot water system.
+Thread tape the plug and place back into the hot water system.
 Turn the water and power back on.

 49. It takes about 8 seconds before the hot water comes through when we turn the tap on.
 Why is this and can we do something to improve this?